onera/Cassiopee/Transform/doc/source/Transform.rst

     :type dirs: list of integers (possible values:1,2,3 or a combination of them)
     :param recoverBC: BCs are recovered after split (True) or not (False)
     :type recoverBC: Boolean (True or False)
+    :param topTree: if a is not the top tree, provides full tree for match updates
+    :type topTree: CGNS Tree
     :return: list of splitted grids
     :rtype: [list of arrays] or [list of zones]